frida/frida-website/_docs/javascript-api.md

     `fopen()` from the C standard library).

--   `write(data)`: synchronously write `data` to the file, where `data` is either a string or a buffer as returned by `Memory#readByteArray`
+-   `write(data)`: synchronously write `data` to the file, where `data` is either a string or a buffer as returned by `NativePointer#readByteArray`

 -   `flush()`: flush any buffered data to the underlying file